Mr. Reza Naji - Iran Human Rights Memorial

 Trial

 The Ayandegan report mentioned that the Extraordinary Islamic Revolutionary Tribunal held a session at Alavi High School # 2 [Refah], which lasted for 10 hours.
 Based on the report, this Extraordinary Tribunal was ordered to form two days before it took session at the high school.
-General Naji and the other three defendants were said to be the first group of criminals tried after the success of the Revolution five days before.
+General Naji and the other defendants were said to be the first group of "criminals" tried after the victory of the Revolution four days earlier.
 The details and conditions of the tribunal remain unknown.
+However the Shari'a judge mentions this trial in his Memoirs:

 Charges